-Ins titutional presentation 7 Int roduction to handbook 9 More than green: the path for urban regeneration through active citizenship Behind the handbook: the trajectory of a collaborative work 9 12 СН APTER 1 CITIZENS ENGAGEMENT 13 Int roduction - People-centred: participation in urban regeneration process 14 1.
-I From citizenship rights to participation in urban life 17 1.1.
+Ins stitutional presentation 7 Int roduction to handbook 9 More than green: the path for urban regeneration through active citizenship Behind the handbook: the trajectory of a collaborative work 9 12 СН APTER 1 CITIZENS ENGAGEMENT 13 Int roduction - People-centred: participation in urban regeneration process 14 1.
+From citizenship rights to participation in urban life 17 1.1.
 The appropriation of citizenship rights in the promotion of social cohesion and urb social innovation an 18 1.2.
 Citizens participation as fundamental right in the constitutional state 24 1.3.
 The role of participation for an active citizenship 28 2.
-I Participation within a urban regeneration project 33 2.1.
-From the political/practitioner perspective: some suggestions to enrich the debate citizen participation in requalification schemes on 34 2.4.
-Community-driven processes 45 48 2.5.
-Involvement and participation of private sector in Nature based solutions 50 3.
-(55 3.1.
-Integrating culture, beginning with cultural mapping 55 4.
-(Co-creation 65 65 4.2.
+Participation within an urban regeneration project 33 2.1.
+From the political/practitioner perspective: some suggestions to enrich the debate citizen participation in requalification schemes on 34 2.2.
+Having inhabitants participate, in Nantes, in Nantes Nord and in its social housing zones 2.3.
+Participation in practice: fundaments, opportunities and challenges 2.4.
+Community-driven processes 2.5.
+Involvement and participation of private sector in Nature based solutions 41 45 48 50 3. ( Culture 55 3.1.
+Integrating culture, beginning with cultural mapping 55 4. ( Co-creation 65 •• 4.1.
+Creativity, purpose and inspiration in co-creation process 65 4.2.
 Conceptual approach to platforms and tools to support co-creation processes 72 4.3.
-Dimensions, factors and opportunities in the co-creation and co-production process 78 5.
-I Participation in monitoring and evaluation 83 5.1.
+Dimensions, factors and opportunities in the co-creation and co-production process 78 5. l Participation in monitoring and evaluation 83 5.1.
 Evaluating public participation in policymaking 84 5.2.
-Guidelines and methodological approaches to measure co-creation 86 СН APTER 2 PUBLIC SPACE 92 Int roduction to public space 93 Urban regeneration through public space 93 The public space as an healthy corridor 93 NBS for the public space 94 Living Lab to activate the public space 95 1 .
-I 97 • 97 1.2.
+Guidelines and methodological approaches to measure co-creation 86 СН IAPTER 2 PUBLIC SPACE 92 Int roduction to public space 93 Urban regeneration through public space 93 The public space as a healthy corridor 93 NBS for the public space 94 Living Lab to activate the public space 95 1.
+Public space through a cultural-historical perspective 97 1.1.
+Cultural capital 97 1.2.
 The use of historic inputs in upgrading the space making: interpretation, ownership a use nd 98